Rossana de los Ríos: 2009

-In January 2009, Rossana played in the Australian Open Women's Singles tournament for the first time since 2003.
+In January 2009, Rossana played in the Australian Open women's singles tournament for the first time since 2003.
 She won a match in qualifying at the Sydney Medibank International.
-At the Australian Open tournament, she was defeated 6–3 and 6–2 by Kirsten Flipkens on 19 January.
-She represented Paraguay in the Federation Cup two weeks later, where Paraguay lost 3–0 to Puerto Rico and 3–0 to Brazil, but defeated Uruguay 3–0 and Mexico 2–0 to secure Paraguay's position in the Americas Zone I for 2009.
-In February, Rossana played her first main draw WTA match for the year in Viña del Mar.
-She defeated Carla Suarez Navarro, which marked her first main draw WTA victory since Philadelphia in 2004.
-She also reached the second round in Bogotá and Miami, which resulted in her breaking back inside the WTA top 100 rankings for the first time since 2003.
-Rossana then reached the final of $25K Pelham, Alabama and in May she qualified for Strasbourg, winning three qualifying matches.
-She will compete in Roland Garros and for the first time in 19 Grand Slam events, Rossana's ranking will be high enough for her to directly enter the main draw.
+At the Australian Open, she was defeated 6–3 and 6–2 by Kirsten Flipkens on 19 January.
+She represented Paraguay in the Federation Cup two weeks later, where Paraguay lost 0–3 to Puerto Rico and 0–3 to Brazil, but defeated Uruguay 3–0 and Mexico 2–0 to secure Paraguay's position in the Americas Zone I for 2009.
+In February, Rossana played her first WTA Tour main-draw match for the year in Viña del Mar.
+She defeated Carla Suarez Navarro, which marked her first WTA main-draw victory since Philadelphia in 2004.
+She also reached the second round in Bogotá and Miami, which resulted in her breaking back inside the top 100 for the first time since 2003.
+Rossana then reached the final of $25k Pelham, Alabama and in May she qualified for Strasbourg, winning three qualifying matches.
+She competed in Roland Garros and for the first time in 19 Grand Slam events, Rossana's ranking was high enough for her to directly enter the main draw.

 2010

-At the 2010 Australian Open, de los Ríos was eliminated in the first round to Marion Bartoli.
+At the 2010 Australian Open, de los Ríos was eliminated in the first round by Marion Bartoli.
 In the 2010 Roland Garros, she was defeated 4–6, 6–1 and 6–0 by Samantha Stosur.
 She has not played in any WTA or ITF tournaments since the 2010 US Open.